explosion/thinc/website/docs/api-optimizers.md

 ### Optimizer.step_schedules {#step_schedules tag="method"}

-Replace the the named hyperparameters with the next item from the schedules iterator, if available.
-Once the schedule is exhausted, its last value will be used.
+Increase the current step of the optimizer.
+This step will be used by schedules to determine their next value.

 ```python
 ### Example